ValentinBELYN/icmplib/README.md

 ```
 ICMPLibError
+ ├─ NameLookupError
  ├─ ICMPSocketError
+ │  ├─ SocketAddressError
  │  ├─ SocketPermissionError
  │  ├─ SocketUnavailableError
  │  ├─ SocketBroadcastError
  │  └─ TimeoutExceeded
  │
  └─ ICMPError
     ├─ DestinationUnreachable
     │  ├─ ICMPv4DestinationUnreachable
     │  └─ ICMPv6DestinationUnreachable
     │
     └─ TimeExceeded
        ├─ ICMPv4TimeExceeded
        └─ ICMPv6TimeExceeded
 ```

 - `ICMPLibError`: Exception class for the icmplib package.
+- `NameLookupError`: Raised when the requested name does not exist or cannot be resolved.
+This concerns both Fully Qualified Domain Names and hostnames.
 - `ICMPSocketError`: Base class for ICMP sockets exceptions.
+- `SocketAddressError`: Raised when the requested address cannot be assigned to the socket.
-- `SocketPermissionError`: Raised when the permissions are insufficient to create a socket.
+- `SocketPermissionError`: Raised when the privileges are insufficient to create the socket.
 - `SocketUnavailableError`: Raised when an action is performed while the socket is closed.
 - `SocketBroadcastError`: Raised when a broadcast address is used and the corresponding option is not enabled on the socket.
 - `TimeoutExceeded`: Raised when a timeout occurs on a socket.